srkuberski/gcvspl/README.md

 mex spldermex.c splder.c
 ~~~

 Alternatively, you can use the `Makefile` provided here.
 The resulting binaries `gcvsplmex.mexa64` and `spldermex.mex64` (or similar on non-Unix platforms) are Matlab executables which can be used as is.
-However, the package also provides (yet another and recommend) set of wrappers with additional error handling.
-Below you will find short documentation on how to use these.
+However, this package also provides (yet another) set of wrappers with additional error handling.
+The use of its wrapper functions is recommended.
+Below you will find short documentation for each of these.

 ### Spline construction with `gcvspl`